max-cx/docs-review/README.md

 # AI Review Skill

-A standalone Claude skill for performing comprehensive style guide reviews on documentation content using parallel AI agents.
+A standalone Claude skill for using the Haiku model to perform comprehensive style guide reviews on documentation content using parallel AI agents.

 ## Features